keithburner/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 86129.51
 ```
-There is a differece in Total steps between the Original and Imputed dataset
+There is an increase of 86,129,51 in Total steps in the Imputed over the Originalß dataset

 ## Are there differences in activity patterns between weekdays and weekends?